ppy/osu-wiki/news/2019-06-12-project-loved-week-of-june-9th.md

 178 BPM, 5:27 | 6.21★
 *description written by [waywern2012](https://osu.ppy.sh/users/5870453)*

-A song from PSYQUI and a fun map is always a great combo!
-The mapper has worked hard on improving the map's quality.
-It has some tricky rhythm control at the beginning with simple patterns and some slider jumps, but the map turns around in an instant on the second kiai section, with spaced streams, slider jumps and eye-pleasing slider shapes.
-The map throughout the song keeps its momentum, keeping you focused on the song and the map.
-Can you FC the map without sliderbreaking or missing the streams the map throws at you?
-Give it a try, and see if you can handle it!
+A song from PSYQUI and a fun map are always a great combo! dong2729 has worked hard to create a high quality map, as seen through its initial tricky rhythm control and simple patterns/slider jumps, followed by a quick turn around in the second kiai section with spaced streams, extreme slider jumps, and mesmerizing slider shapes.
+Throughout its run, the map maintains its high-paced momentum, keeping you focused on the synergy between the song and the map.
+Can you FC it without sliderbreaking or missing the intense streams thrown at you?
+Give it a try and see if you can handle it!

 [![](/wiki/shared/news/2019-06-12-project-loved-week-of-june-9th/osu/3-say-goodbye-speed-up-ver.jpg)](https://osu.ppy.sh/community/forums/topics/FORUM_TOPIC_ID)